shopware/docs/products/paas/theme-build.md

 ## Dump configuration

-We need to dump the theme configuration.
+To dump the theme configuration, use the below command :

 ```bash
 shopware ssh -A app 'bin/console theme:dump'